ait-energy/matsim-model-vienna/README.md

 ### Subpopulations & Value of Travel Time

-The model features **different values of travel time** for the simulated agents which are represented in the parameters of the Charypar-Nagel function.
+The model features **different values of travel time** for the simulated agents which are represented in the parameters of the Charypar-Nagel function as described in Horni et al (2016).
 These do not depend - as mostly done - on the home location of the agent but on **socio-demographic characteristics assigned to the agents**.

 The mode choice model that is part of the joint estimation is a more parsimonious version of the model presented in Schmid et al. (2019), and uses actual and hypothetical trip data.